Love is a four letter word.

 love one’s neighbor as oneself

-often gets invoked amidst such considerations.
+repeatedly gets invoked amidst such considerations.

 Let’s take that “neighbor as thyself” premise seriously, but really do that passage the service of thinking it through fully.
 Again, the following will demonstrate that love’s power naturally contains within it boundaries and self-organizing principles.

-Firstly, to truly love oneself often involves self-discipline.
+Firstly, to truly love oneself involves self-discipline.
 Right there we see that the command to love one’s neighbor as oneself does not imply a free-for-all.

 Secondly, the “love” invoked in that utterance must necessarily be a more general, charitable, affectionate love.
 Clearly, it does not imply the same expression of love one has for oneself.